collective/collective.geotransform/README.txt

 http://www.alistapart.com/articles/gracefulemailobfuscation/

 collective.geotransform uses plone.transformchain to transform the response output from Zope before it reaches your browser.
 It searches for all "mailto:" occurences inside the response and transform them into encoded harmless links.
+It also searches for plain email (without links) inside the response and transform them into encrypted spans.
 This codification is done via a simple base64 encoding, but enough to fool a spam robot.

 This is the form of the encoded mail link:

-::<a rel="nofollow" href="geomailto:dmljdG9yLmZlcm5hbmRlejJAdXBjbmV0LmVz">mymail</a>
+::<a rel="nofollow" href="geomailto:dmljdG9yLmZlcm5hbmRlejJAdXBjbmV0LmVz">Link text</a>

+While this is the form of the encoded plain mail address:
+::<span class="geomailaddress">dmljdG9yLmZlcm5hbmRlejJAdXBjbmV0LmVz</span>

-On the browser side, the encoded links are decoded to their original form by using a Javascript that restore them to normal "mailto:" links.
+On the browser side, the encoded links and spans are decoded to their original form by using a Javascript that restore them to normal "mailto:" links and decrypted plain text.

-The text of the link is replaced by the full E-mail specified in the original mailto attribute.

 Authenticated responses are NOT affected by this transform.
 Only anonymous responses are modified.